torusresearch/torus-apple-nativelogin-demo/README.md

 # Implementing User Authentication with Sign in with Apple

+Provide a way for users of your app to set up an account and start using your services.

 ## Guide: How to integrate CustomAuth with apple native logins
 Sample application: [GitHub - torusresearch/torus-apple-nativelogin-demo: Demo application for apple id native logins on iOS](https://github.com/torusresearch/torus-apple-nativelogin-demo)